JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 - 🏢 Competitive positioning among insurance companies
 - 💰 Premium distribution and market concentration
 - 🔍 Performance differences across insurance segments
-- 📊 Changes in market participation between reporting periods
+- 📊 Changes in market share between reporting periods

 Rather than focusing only on visualization, the project covers the **complete analytical workflow**, from data preparation and validation to SQL analysis, KPI development, data modeling, and business-oriented visualization.